tamimat/portfolio/_posts/2016-02-01-diva-vision.md

 ---
 author:
  name: Storytelling
-title: Creating a vision & telling a story
+title: Creating a Vision & Telling a Story
 summary: This is how story telling was used to unite the team on one vision and goal.
 ---